Reading about installing or updating Manager on macOS takes longer than doing either.

 Drag the Manager application icon from the Manager disk folder into the Applications folder on the computer.

-Depending on your browser and security preferences, the first time you launch Manager, you may see a warning like this:
+If you use macOS versions 10.9 through 10.14, the first time you launch Manager, you may see a warning like this:

 Always back up your accounting data to a remote storage device before updating.